pravin-swarnamariappan/image/README.md

 ## Usage

-You can test it using this [link](https://mrcrambo.github.io/Image-Classification-TFJS/).
 In case you will try to build it on your way, just remove `index.html` file from sourse and leave it only in `templates` folder, then follow instructions below:

 - Clone the repo
 ```bash